Tolga-Karahan/Studies/web/frontend/css/building-blocks/box-model/box-model.md

 ## Block and Inline Boxes
         These type distinction is based on how box behaves in terms of page flow and how it interacts with other boxes.
-By default, elements inside a box are laid out in normal flow and behave as block on inline boxes.
+By default, elements inside a box are laid out in normal flow and behave as block or inline boxes.
 Boxes also have an inner display type and outer display type.
 It can be set by using display property.

     1 - Outer display type
             If a box has an outer display type of block: